titan-suite/ide-alpha/README.md

 #### Requirements: Web3 provider url, Account, Password, Contract name

 #### Optional: Gas, Contract arguments

+Deploy unlocks the selected the account then compiles and deploy the contract.
+After successful deployment Contract interaction is enabled at [http://localhost:4001/graphql](http://localhost:4001/graphql).

 1. Steps listed above
 2. Name of the contract to deploy